-- Allow 15 human years for the first year of your cat's life.
+- First, allow 15 human years for the first year of your cat's life.

-- Add nine years for the second year.
-A two-year old cat will approximate 24 human years.
+- Then, add nine years for the second year.
+For instance, a two-year-old cat will be approximately 24 human years.

-- Add four human years each for successive years of his life.
+- Next, add four human years for each successive year of your cat's life.

 - Finally, refer to the accompanying cat-age-to-human-age chart to double check your calculation.

 When calculating the age of your cat in human years, it's important to recognize that various factors may affect your cat's comparative age to that of a human.

 This may include variables such as heredity, diet, environment, and physical and medical care.
 While it's probable that you don't have any say over heredity, you do have options for controlling other factors that have an effect on your cat's aging process.
 For instance, if you have a senior cat, you can provide them with special needs by performing a weekly physical, brushing his or her hair and teeth daily, and feeding them proper nutrition.

 Up until six months old, your pet is considered a kitten.
 Then, he or she goes from kitten to junior up to two years old.
 Around three to six years, your cat enters its prime years of development, before moving into the mature stage of life, around seven to 10 years old.
 When your cat finally reaches its senior age (11 to 14 years old), care begins to change more dramatically.
 In fact, your cat's life begins to change even more-so during the geriatric stage, when he or she reaches a whopping 15 years of age and older.

 Your cat can live for a long time, depending on his or her lifestyle.
 Consider if he or she is an indoor or outdoor cat, for instance.
 Some wild cats live for about four or five years, while many indoor cats live for about 13 to 17 years.